 - 1. Internal and external areas of the building where vehicular, trolley and pedestrian movement occur have been identified. - 2.
 Suitable durability and protection measures or design features have been specified to prevent damage to the vulnerable parts of these building areas from such traffic.
 This must include, but is not necessarily limited to: - a.
-Protection from the effects of high pedestrian traffic in main entrances, public areas and thoroughfares (corridors, lifts, stairs, doors etc). - Protection against any internal vehicular/trolley movement within 1m of the internal building fabric in storage, delivery, corridor and kitchen areas. - c.
+Protection from the effects of high pedestrian traffic in main entrances, public areas and thoroughfares (corridors, lifts, stairs, doors etc). - b.
+Protection against any internal vehicular/trolley movement within 1m of the internal building fabric in storage, delivery, corridor and kitchen areas. - c.
 Protection against, or prevention from, any potential vehicular collision where vehicular parking and manoeuvring occurs within 1m of the external building façade for all car parking areas and within 2m for all delivery areas.

-There are no additional or different criteria to those outlined above specific to the assessment of new-build projects.
-Where the assessment is of a refurbished building on an existing site then the criteria apply to the areas that form a part of the works or hard landscape for that building.
-There are no additional or different criteria to those outlined above specific to the assessment of extensions to existing buildings.
-There are no additional or different criteria to those outlined above specific to shell-only assessments.
-There are no additional or different criteria to those outlined above specific to fit out-only assessments.
-Suitable durability and protection measures to vulnerable parts of the building can include: Bollards/barriers/raised kerbs to delivery and vehicle drop-off areas Robust external wall construction, up to 2m high Corridor walls specified to Severe Duty (SD) as per BS 5234-261.
-Protection rails to walls of corridors Kick plates/impact protection (from trolleys etc) on doors Hard-wearing and easily washable floor finishes in heavily used circulation areas (i.e. main entrance, corridors, public areas etc)
+Compliance Notes New Build There are no additional or different criteria to those outlined above specific to the assessment of new-build projects.
+Refurbishment Where the assessment is of a refurbished building on an existing site then the criteria apply to the areas that form a part of the works or hard landscape for that building.
+Extensions to existing buildings There are no additional or different criteria to those outlined above specific to the assessment of extensions to existing buildings.
+Suitable durability measures Suitable durability and protection measures to vulnerable parts of the building can include: Bollards/barriers/raised kerbs to delivery and vehicle drop-off areas Robust external wall construction, up to 2m high Corridor walls specified to Severe Duty (SD) as per BS 5234-278.
+Protection rails to walls of corridors Kick plates/impact protection (from trolleys etc) on doors Hard-wearing and easily washable floor finishes in heavily used circulation areas (i.e. main entrance, corridors, public areas etc) Corridor walls specified to Severe Duty (SD) as per BS 5234-2 and HTM 56 - Partitions79 (as applicable).